albumprinter/EPT-Assignment/README.md

 ### **Instructions**

 1. Implement the frontend and backend components of the assignment.
-3. Provide documentation in the repository with instructions on how to run and test the application.
+2. Provide documentation in the repository with instructions on how to run and test the application.
-4. Share your repository URL or the zipped artifacts with us when you are done.
+3. Share your repository URL with us when you are done.

 ### **What We Value**